Tsagkarada

 Tsagkarada (Τσαγκαράδα) is a village and a community in the municipal unit of Mouresi in the eastern part of Magnesia, Greece.

 It was the seat of the former municipality Mouresi.
 It is situated at 408 m elevation, on the eastern slope of the forested Pelion mountains.
-Its population in 2011 was 525 for the village and 543 for the community which includes the village Mylopotamos.
+The community includes the village Mylopotamos.
 Tsagkarada is located 1.5 km southeast of Mouresi, 3 km north of Xorychti, 9 km southeast of Zagora and about 20 km east of the city of Volos (Magnesia's capital).

-At the main square, near Agia Paraskevi church, there is a big platanus.
-Perhaps the older of Greece.
-It is said it has at least one thousand years.
+In the main square, near Agia Paraskevi church, there is a big platanus tree.
+Perhaps the oldest of Greece, it is said to be at least one thousand years old.
 It has a perimeter of nearly 20 meters.